-The DAG 4.5 card provides two or four optical or copper Gigabit Ethernet interfaces.
-It is capable of full line rate (1,000Mbps) capture and transmission of Ethernet traffic and is protocol independent.
+The DAG 7.5G2 card provides two optical or copper Gigabit Ethernet interfaces.
+It is capable of full line rate (1,000Mbps) capture and transmission of Ethernet traffic.
 Full packet capture at line rate allows recording of all header information and/or payload with a high precision timestamp.